ImperialCollegeLondon/porescale/codes/poreOccupancyAnalysis/README.md

 **Dominant Phase Identification:** The code identifies and signals the dominant phase within each pore and throat.
 This data is crucial for deciphering fluid distribution and flow behavior in your porous media.

 **Pore and Throat Size Distributions for Specific Phases:** The code creates distribution charts for pores and throats that contain a specific phase.
 These charts are plotted against pore and throat radii, offering a clear visual representation of phase distribution in your porous media.
+It's worth mentioning that both volume-weighted and frequency-based types of distributions can be generated.
 Tabulated data is also provided for further analysis.

-**Overall Pore and Throat Distributions:** In addition to specific phase distributions, the code also provides the distribution data for all pores and throats within the extracted network.
+**Overall Pore and Throat Distributions:** In addition to specific phase distributions, the code also provides the distribution data for all pores and throats within the extracted network (Both volume-weighted and frequency-based types of distributions can be generated.).
 This is useful for comprehensive network analysis and comparisons between different phases.

 ## Standalone software